Arbitration: DRVM LLC

 • My Objection to the Strike List (48-Hour Deadline) – July 29, 2025

-Formally rejects the list as non-compliant and gives JAMS 48 hours to fix it.
+Formally rejects the list as non-compliant and gives 48 hours to fix it.

 • Email Thread – Objection & 48-Hour Deadline – July 29, 2025